pdm-project/pdm/docs/docs/usage/dependency.md

 You can specify another lockfile than the default [`pdm lock`](../reference/cli.md#exec-0--lock) by using the `-L/--lockfile <filepath>` option or the `PDM_LOCKFILE` environment variable.

-### Select a subset of dependencies with CLI options
+## Select a subset of dependency groups to be installed or locked

 Say we have a project with following dependencies: